PeterShinners/comp/design/syntax.md

 **kebab-case**.

 Allowed tokens (although not always preferred)

 - `html5`
 - `Content-Accept`
 - `_parity_bit?`
 - `用户名`

-Several builtin types are prefixed with special characters.
-These are needed when referencing these values from the module namespace, although they can be assigned to local and context variables used without the decorators.

-- `~` shape definitions and references
-- `#` tag definitions and references
-- `^` handle definitions and references

 ## Identifier Fields

-Most identifiers will use a chain of dotted field names, like `"one.two.three"`.
+Most identifiers will use a chain of dotted field names, like `one.two.three`.

-There are three ways to reference field names that do not follow token naming rules.
+There are additional ways to reference field names that do not follow token naming rules.
 Any expression and value type can be used as a field name.
 This is done by wrapping the name in single quotes.
 This allows any type of value, like numbers, booleans, tags and anything else.
 Like `'2+4'` or `'#status.ok'`.

 Fields can also be referenced positionally.
 This is done using the `#` with a